 According to studies, there might be a connection between low potassium levels and type 2 diabetes.

-There was one research at Johns Hopkins University on this topic.
+There was Healthline at Johns Hopkins University on this topic.
 The researchers actually connected low potassium levels with high sugar and high insulin levels in healthy people.

-The combination of high insulin and high glucose levels and low potassium levels are traits which doctors link with diabetes.
+The combination of high insulin and high glucose levels and low potassium levels are traits that doctors link to the chronic disease

-Another 2011 study came to the discovery that individuals who take thiazides in order to deal with high blood pressure had loss of electrolytes this includes potassium.
+Another 2011 study came to the discovery that individuals who take thiazides in order to deal with high blood pressure had a loss of electrolytes – this includes potassium.

-According to the researchers, this loss might lead to a raise the risk of developing diabetes.
-Moreover, the researchers connected the high blood pressure and potassium levels.
+According to researchers, this loss might lead to a raised risk of developing the condition.
+What’s more, researchers connected high blood pressure to potassium levels.

-In case you believe that you are at risk of developing diabetes or that you might have a deficiency in potassium, make sure to consult your doctor.
+In case someone believes that they are at risk of developing the disease or that they might have a deficiency in potassium, it’s best to consult a doctor.

-Your doctor will see your medical history and talk to you about the potential risk.
-Moreover, your doctor can easily see the amount of potassium by doing a blood test.
+The doctor will see their medical history and talk to them about the potential risk.
+Moreover, the doctor can easily see the amount of potassium by doing a blood test.